-The browser consists of a main process that managees the user interface, the (potentially) multiple tabs, and and plugins (also called extensions).
-This is referred to as the "browser process" or sometimes simply the "browser".
-The browser process is responsible for all network communication as well as managing cookies (more on these later).
-Each open tab corresponds to a separate "renderer" process that is ultimately responsible for running the web application code and deciding how the results should be displayed in the user interface.
-In effect, the browser process treats the rendering processes as though they are a "black box" that parses and interprets web application code, and return bitmap images of their rendered contents.
+The browser consists of a main process that manages the user interface, the (potentially) multiple tabs, and and plugins (also called extensions).
+This is referred to as the "browser process" or sometimes simply the browser.
+Each open tab corresponds to a separate renderer process that is ultimately responsible for running the web application code and deciding how the results should be displayed in the user interface.
+Finally, each tab can contain resources fetched from different sources, called frames.
+For example, websites often include frames for advertisements, where the contents of an advertising frame come from a different domain than that of the main content.

 Chromium implements each process in the architecture as its own operating system process.
-There are several good reasons for doing this [1], mostly having to do with robustness to programming bugs and security.
+There are several good reasons for doing this [BRJI08], mostly having to do with robustness to programming bugs and security.
 Because OS processes have hardware-enforced memory isolation boundaries, bugs, vulnerabilities, and exceptions that arise in one process can have limited effect on others that are running concurrently.
 So keeping the rendering engines separated from eachother and the main browser process ensures that bugs and vulnerabilities that arise when rendering content remain somewhat isolated in their effect on the rest of the tabs and browser.
 The downside to this architecture is the overhead created by running a potentially large number of distinct processes that make frequent use of inter-process communication, leading to decreased system-wide performance and additional pressure on memory resources.